 - Bushey Wood, Eccles, as defined on the proposals map, is allocated and identified as an area of opportunity for development of approximately 1,514 dwellings.
-900 dwellings are expected to be completed by 2031, with the remainder built in the post-plan period. - 2.
-The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
-The masterplan needs to make provision for key pieces of infrastructure necessary to support the development including: - primary school 2 form entry
+900 dwellings are expected to be completed by 2031, with the remainder built in the post-plan period. - The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
+The masterplan, including a Transport Assessment, needs to make provision for key pieces of infrastructure necessary to support the development including: - primary school 2 form entry

-- secondary education proportionate contribution to provision of a new school in the north-east part of the borough - road links to Bull Lane (north and south) and Court Road - healthcare provision to meet the needs of the development - allotments & playing fields replacement provision - 4.
+- secondary education proportionate contribution to provision of a new school in the north-east part of the borough - road links to Bull Lane (north and south) and Court Road and other mitigation and improvement measures on the local network arising from the Transport Assessment - healthcare provision to meet the needs of the development - allotments & playing fields replacement provision - 4.
 The masterplan needs to be prepared and completed in advance of the formal submission of the planning application.
 It shall be accompanied by a Planning Performance Agreement. - 5.
 Development will be required to respect the setting of the Kent Downs Area of Outstanding Natural Beauty (AONB) in terms of design, scale, massing and materials having regard to the landscape character and the relevant policies in the Kent Downs AONB management plan.
 A Landscape and Visual Impact Assessment will be required to accompany a planning application for development that addresses the impact on the Kent Downs AONB and includes appropriate mitigation measures. - 6.
 Development should, where possible, maximise opportunities for net biodiversity gains on site and be sensitive to local wildlife habitats.